Cairi-S/tom-poulson/README.md

 *Call to action button*

 - Hover over the call to action button to ensure that the text changes from sentence case to uppercase and becomes underlined.
-- Click the call to action button and confirm that it links to the contact page.
+- Click the call to action button and confirm that it links to the Contact page.

 *Footer*